sourcegraph/sourcegraph-public-snapshot/dev/sg/README.md

 ## Quickstart

-Run the following to install `sg` from the `main` branch:
+Run the following to install `sg` from inside `sourcegraph/sourcegraph`:

 ```
-go install github.com/sourcegraph/sourcegraph/dev/sg@latest
+./dev/sg/install.sh
 ```

 Make sure that `$HOME/go/bin` is in your `$PATH`.
 (If you use `$GOPATH` then `$GOPATH/bin` needs to be in the `$PATH`)